 - Example cross examinations

 We have the court transcripts from all five days of trial:

-This trial is presented to you in its entirety.
-(These are big files so give them a few moments to load.)
+This trial is presented to you in its entirety in the format in which we get these.
+(These are big files so give them a few moments to give each trial transcript a chance to load.)

 The plaintiff alleged that a tanker-trailer carrying fuel oil cut him off in traffic, causing him to swerve into the adjacent lane, where he was struck from the rear by another vehicle.
 He filed suit against the owner of the tanker truck and the driver of the vehicle that struck him from the rear.